Degrees Top - Early Childhood

 Note that the course will only run at locations where minimum enrolment numbers are met.

-Course load: Students must complete 32 class-based subjects and 8 work placement subjects and achieve 320 credit points to complete this course.
+Course load: You must complete 32 class-based subjects and 8 work placement subjects and achieve 320 credit points to complete this course.
 Each class-based subject is worth 10 credit points.

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution